davidbelusky/crypto_exchanges_django/README.md

 **_amount_** - Float number

 **_currency_** - 3 letter shortcut of fiat currency.
-If deposit currency != exchange_id currency convert deposit currency to exchange currency and insert to exchange. ex.
-'EUR'
+If 'deposit' currency not equal to 'exchange_id' currency then convert deposit currency to exchange currency and insert converted amount to exchange.

 **POST** `/exchanges/{int:exchange_id}/`
 ```json